 Copyright 2017 by LitWits Workshops, LLC.
 All Rights Reserved.

 Becky Clendenen Kimball is a literature-based homeschool teacher, a journalism major who spent four years as newspaper staff writer, and the creator of a study skills curriculum.
 She is a homeschooling parent of twin daughters who love and learn from great books.

-Jenny Clendenen Walicek has a BA in English literature and is completing her MFA in creative writing.
+Jenny Clendenen Walicek has a BA in English literature and an MFA in creative writing.
 She’s been a K-6 teacher and K-12 tutor, and her essays, poetry, and scholarship have appeared in various journals.
 She has a son and a daughter, both English majors and excellent writers.